tecladocode/web-dev-bootcamp/curriculum/section09/lectures/09_jinja2_rendering_context/README.md

 The Environment contains things like the available **filters**, **configuration**, or **tests** (and more).
 The Context contains the variables that will be available in the rendered template, as well as any exported variables from evaluating the template (such as macros).

-Something important to note is that if we render one template and pass it a Context, but that template tries to include or import another, the latter won't have access to the Context.
+Something important to note is that if we render one template and pass it a Context, but that template tries to import something from another, the latter won't have access to the Context.
 It will have access to the Environment though.
+When we include a template, it does have access to the Context by default.

 This means that the Context is used on a per-template basis, but the Environment is global to all templates.